All Episodes

 Because nothing we can do for the people that Harry Reid can do for people.

-Federal judge ruled yesterday a lawsuit brought by twenty states challenging the health care overhaul law can move forward.
+Federal judge ruled yesterday a lawsuit brought by 20 states challenging the health care overhaul law can move forward.

-That was expected during oral arguments over the government's motion to dismiss last month, uh dismissed last month, Vincent had indicated that he was likely to rule at least partly in the state's favor.
+During oral arguments over the government's motion to dismiss last month, Vinson had indicated that he was likely to rule at least partly in the state's favor.

 The requirement that you buy health insurance or pay a fine to your regime said, no, no, no, it's a tax.

-The CBO, you know, everybody knew that they were cock cooking the books to keep that number under one trillion dollars to get Democrats vote for it.
+Just our last caller said the CBO, you know, everybody knew that they were cooking the books to keep that number under $1 trillion to get Democrats vote for it.

-I'm gonna do my best to get a lot of phone calls in here since I had diarrhea of the mouth for the first hour and a half.
+I'm going to do my best to get a lot of phone calls in here since I had diarrhea of the mouth for the first hour and a half.

 Great to have you on the program, John.